fterh/heimdall/README.md

 1. Populate required environment variables in `.env.sample`, and rename to `.env`.

+## Commands

+To interact with the service, send a single email to one of the following email addresses.

+### Generate an alias

+Email `generate@yourverifieddomain.com` with the source as the subject.
+You will receive the generated alias as a reply.

+### List aliases

+Email `list@yourverifieddomain.com`.
+You will receive a list of all aliases as a reply.

+### Remove an alias

+Email `remove@yourverifieddomain.com` with the alias as the title (case-sensitive).
+You will receive the operation outcome (success/failure) as a reply.

+### Update an alias

+Not supported yet.

 ## Known Limitations

 1. As a MVP, this does not support replying to more than 1 email address.